kh-ryu/kh-ryu.github.io/project/_posts/2020-12-03-AI_contest.md

 # Results

 ![Result](/assets/images/ai_detected.jpg)

+We successfully detected and classified objects in the images.
+Moreover, we ranked 2nd highest mean Average Precision (mAP) in the contest.

 [1] Smith, Samuel L., et al. "Don't decay the learning rate, increase the batch size." arXiv preprint arXiv:1711.00489 (2017).